 - Be careful not to get too carried away with this, though, as a name like J34 does not provide enough useful information and also will probably not be accepted by the store chain's head office.

-Using these shorter names can improve how quickly a customer can be found if the salesperson uses the search feature on the mobile computers, as it is significantly fewer characters to enter in than the original name, and will also make the customers easier to find when browsing the customer list.
+Using these shorter names can improve how quickly a customer can be found if the salesperson uses the search feature on the mobile computer, as it is significantly fewer characters to enter than the original name.
+It will also make the customers easier to find when browsing the customer list.